 You may wrongly think that a personal injury claim due to a dog bite might be simple in comparison to any other type of personal injury claim but that is not true since insurance companies usually don’t want to have to pay any type of money due to any type of claim.
 So, the settlements that these insurance companies typically offer are a lot less than what victims should actually receive.

 In these cases, time is very important since you only have up to two years to file personal injury claims in Alabama.
-So, it is imperative that you call our Mike Bell Accident Injury Law asap.
+So, it is imperative that you call our Mike Bell Accident & Injury Lawyers asap.

 Alabama’s Laws on Dog Bites